chadstr/drive-ai/README.md

 # drive-ai
-## Creating A Self-Driving Car AI Using Behavioral Cloning To Learn From Human Examples
+## Coding A Self-Driving Car AI Using Behavioral Cloning To Learn From Human Examples

 The goals / steps of this project are the following: